npono21/mini-shopify/readme.md

 #### Goals

-- [ ] Implement several additional related features
+- [x] Implement several additional related features
-- [ ] Support several related use cases
+- [x] Support several related use cases
-- [ ] Implement integration tests for Controllers
+- [x] Implement integration tests for Controllers
-- [ ] Update project documentation and diagrams
+- [x] Update project documentation and diagrams

 #### Completed Use Cases

 3. Search a Shop by Name or Tags
+4. Register a Buyer Account
+5. Login/Logout as a Merchant
+6. Login/Logout as a Buyer
+7. Add an Item to Shop

 ## Use Cases